 It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
 In these circumstances we will make the best possible arrangements maintaining the integrity of your trip.

-The Notre Dame Cathedral is currently undertaking restorations which will continue until 2023.
+The Notre Dame Cathedral will be under renovation for two years, starting in July 2017 and finishing in 2019.
 During this time customers are unable to enter the Cathedral; however, they can view it from the outside.